-I have mentioned previously that it can be beneficial to drop the temperature of your tank to slow the metabolism of your betta fish.
-You can do this if you will be away for more than just a few days, as bettas will be happy, providing the temperature remains consistent.
+I have mentioned previously that dropping your tank’s temperature can be beneficial to slow your betta fish’s metabolism.
+You can do this if you will be away for more than a few days.
+Adjust your heater to drop the temperature slowly, ensuring it will remain consistent.

 Your betta may appear a little more sluggish, but it won’t eat so much and will not need to burn any fat reserves that it has.

-An air pump is not necessary as betta fish can get the oxygen they need from the water’s surface if necessary.
+An air pump is unnecessary as betta fish can get oxygen from the water’s surface if necessary.

-If you are using a filter, make sure it is well maintained and running properly before going away.
+If you use a filter, ensure it is well-maintained and running properly before going away.
 Bacterial filters need cleaning once every two weeks or so, while mechanical and chemical filters should not require maintenance at all during your time away from home.

 Check The Water Level

-Be careful not to overfill your tank as betta fish can jump, and this can be a problem if you are leaving the tank for any length of time.
+Be careful not to overfill your tank, as betta fish can jump, which can be a problem if you leave the tank for any length of time.
 Betta fish have been known to jump out and swim down into pipes, so it’s important that your betta is always secure in their aquarium.

 Betta fish are used to living in shallow water as they live in rice patties, so they will survive with the water level being slightly lower than normal.